seb-ctech/winds_of_kyoto/README.md

 ## How to use

 You can either copy and paste my code in sonic-pi and run it, but that would produce errors, because of the missing samples.
 You can download my repository and run the code over the Visual Studio Code Extension "sonic-pi".
+Then you need to change "path_to_sounds" to match your local path to the root-directory (Sonic-Pi specific problem).
 For that you first need to run sonic pi seperately and then use the command-pallete to "Run Code on Sonic Pi".
 Otherwise just listen to the rendered audio file!

 **Enjoy!**

 ### Quick note to the composition